SteveWestbrook/summer-school/james/lesson02/README.md

 `python3 plus.py`

-You should see the output
+You should see the output.

 ## Repeating a job
 What if you want to add numbers other than 2 and 2?
 For this, you would want to ask the user what numbers they want, and then output the result.
 Go back to plus.py and delete the line you have in there.
 Write these lines: